RIOT-OS/riot-course/slides/01-introduction/introduction.md

 <br>
 <br>

-- TinyOS: less active

-- FreeRTOS: widely used RTOS
+- Typically, RIOT compared to other OSes:
+ - requires less memory & adapts to a wider range of architectures;
+ - provides more complete OS functionalities (for instance, in comparison, FreeRTOS is just a scheduler, Arduino is a hardware abstraction layer);

-- Contiki: philosophy most similar to RIOT
+ - fosters an open-source philosophy more akin to Linux.

-- Zephyr: very active and sponsored by Intel

-- Mbed OS: very active and sponsored by ARM

 ---

-## Who is using RIOT
+## Who is using RIOT?

-**IoT solutions deployments**
+**Example IoT solutions deployments using RIOT**

-- LoRa devices in a Copper mine with Telephonica (Chile)<br>
+- Telefonica: LoRa devices in a mine<br>
 http://summit.riot-os.org/2017/blog/2017/10/06/slides/

-- Automatic cereal dispenser with Almagro (Chile)<br>
+- Almagro: Automatic cereal dispenser<br>
 https://www.indiegogo.com/projects/the-venture-algramo-chile#/

 - Fujitsu: IoT modules orchestration<br>